tri613/swipe-it/README.md

 - `event.swipe.end`

-	Just like `event.swipe.start` instead of this is the end point poistion.
+	Just like `event.swipe.start` instead of this is the end point position.

 ## Bugfix
 - 2017/03/17: Swipe events are now dispatched to it's listener instead of `event.target`.